JuliaLang/julia/README.md

 In order to build Julia on Windows, see [README.windows](https://github.com/JuliaLang/julia/blob/master/doc/README.windows.md).

-### Vagrant

-Julia can be developed in an isolated Vagrant environment.
-See [the Vagrant README](https://github.com/JuliaLang/julia/blob/master/contrib/vagrant/README.md) for details.

 ## Required Build Tools and External Libraries

 Building Julia requires that the following software be installed: